AlburIvan/enroute-challenge/README.md

 	- Open your browser and navigate to `localhost:{PORT}` to view the project.

-### Improvements
+### TODO Improvements

-- Fix graphical issue on reset with the resistor image
+- [ ] Fix graphical issue on reset with the resistor image
-- Add more tests to the client and server
+- [ ] Add more tests to the client and server, (UI components, API endpoints, integration tests)
-- Optimize query performance on the server
+- [ ] Optimize query performance on the server

 ### Useful Links